Backcountry Skiing Accessories

 Hometown: Rimouski, Quebec, Canada.
 Ski/Board Idol: Terje Hakonsen.
 What brought you to Whistler: I was working at Option and was about to become a dad and needed to be closer to the mountains, so knocked on Prior’s door.
 Why do you like working at Prior?
 I can talk with Chris about surfing, big waves and empty breaks and he gets it.
 What do you like most about Prior skis/boards?
 The name on the boards makes me feel like I am connected with the customer and that’s priceless.

-Emilie de Crombrugghe: Sales and Marketing Manager
+Emilie de Crombrugghe: General Manager

 Greg Parkhurst: Manufacturing Assistant